 We may offer, from time to time, in one or more offerings or series, together or separately, up to \$800,000,000 of our common stock, preferred stock, warrants representing rights to purchase shares of our common stock, preferred stock or debt securities, subscription rights, or debt securities, which we refer to, collectively, as the securities.
 We may sell our securities through underwriters or dealers, "at-the-market" to or through a market maker into an existing trading market or otherwise directly to one or more purchasers or through agents or through a combination of methods of sale.
 The identities of such underwriters, dealers, market makers or agents, as the case may be, will be described in one or more supplements to this prospectus.
-In the event we offer common stock, the offering price per share of our common stock act the time we make the offering except (1) in connection with a rights offering to our existing stockholders, (2) with the consent of the majority of our common stockholders and approval of our board of directors, or (3) under such circumstances as the Securities and Exchange Commission, or the SEC, may permit.
-See "Risk Factors" on page 6 and "Sales of Common Stock Below Net Asset Value" on page 39 of this prospectus for more information.
+In the event we offer common stock, the offering price per share of our common stock act underwriting commissions or discounts will not be less than the net asset value per share of our common stock at the time we make the offering except (1) in connection with a rights offering to our existing stockholders, (2) with the consent of the majority of our common stockholders and approval of our board of directors, or (3) under such circumstances as the Securities and Exchange Commission, or the SEC, may permit.
+See "Risk Factors" on page 6 and "Sales of Common Stock Below Net Asset Value" on page 42 of this prospectus for more information.

 Our common stock has been approved for quotation on the NASDAQ Global Select Market under the symbol "PFLT."
-The last reported closing price for our common stock on September 13, 2013 was \$13.61 per share, and our net asset value on June 30, 2013 was \$13.98 per share.
+The last reported closing price for our common stock on December 11, 2013 was \$13.91 per share, and our net asset value on September 30, 2013 was \$14.10 per share.